 This information gives a basis for users of financial statements to assess the effect that insurance contracts have on the entity's financial position, financial performance and cash flows.
-This standard does not impact the Group in anyway as the Bank and its subsidiary companies do not engage in insurance business.
+The Group divested from Insurance subsidiary with effect from June 1, 2020, therefore this standard does not have any impact on the Group.